Do Go On - 334 - Pan Am Flight 73

 Never say never.

-and the first female recipient of the award.
+She's the youngest recipient of this award and the first female recipient of the award.

-What a freaking badass.
+Hey, it's so, what a freaking badass.

 It's so sad.

-And this is why people suggested the topic
+And this is why people suggested the topic because it was such a brave and amazing thing to do.

-and amazing thing to do and even though in accounts that have sort of happened in the last
+And even though in accounts that have sort of happened in the last few years,

-this attack and it's quite specifically obviously about her life.
-And, yeah, some people who I think were working on the flight as well
+And, yeah, some people who I think were working on the flight as well kind of criticized it

-And it's a bit like, okay, nobody thought she was single-handedly doing it,
+And it's a bit like, okay, nobody thought she was single-handedly doing it.

-but she lost her life.
+But she lost her life.

 Yeah.

-She lost her life trying to protect the passengers,
+She lost her life trying to protect the passengers, which it seems she did.

 And I don't think that's a battle you want to...